profsmith89/ctps/_sources/ales-c01.md

 **Step 5.** Replace both print statements in your script with the single statement: `print("Hello", what)`.
 Run the script.

 1. Look carefully at the output and compare it to the two objects you gave as inputs to `print`.
-2. In the console pane, type `help(print)` and hit return -- remember that this is how you invoke the interactive Python interpreter.
+2. In the interactive Python interpreter, type `help(print)` and hit return.
 Consider the explanation.
 It should help you understand why `print("Hello", what)` includes a space between the two words even though there was no space in either of the string literals passed as inputs to the print command.
-If not, ask a member of the teaching staff.

 **Congratulations!** You are over the first big hump: You've started using a tool that will help you think computationally and will give you the freedom to solve problems creatively.
 We just looked at four different ways to print the same short phrase, and while not terribly creative, you will learn many more ways to format what you want to print and will learn to solve much more complex problems.